Just 10 miles north of Duncan, you'll find Marlow, a charming community full of wild, western history.

 Waltzing into downtown Marlow, visitors immediately get a warm, fuzzy feeling of pure bliss.
 Being far away from the feral forest of concrete reality, you are placed in a panorama of simplicity and slow serenity.
 With charming mom and pop shops, beautiful historic monuments and several recreational attractions to enjoy, Marlow offers its guests a small wonderland of pure southern delight.
 When making a trip to Marlow, be sure to hit up some of the hotspots listed below:

 Marlow offers a multitude of outdoor attractions for visitors to enjoy from parks and trails to golf courses and lakes.
 Taylor Lake, located 9 miles outside of town, has 227 surface acres and 7 miles of shoreline for swimming, boating and fishing as well as numerous cabins and RV sites for camping.
 RedBud Park is a favorite recreational area for locals and tourists alike.
-Expanding ten city blocks, the park features a performance stage, a community center, picnic areas, horseshoe pits as well as the following:
+Expanding ten city blocks, the park features a performance stage, a community center, picnic areas, horseshoe pits, a splash pad, as well as the following:

 Marlow Outlaw Centennial Monument - A historical granite stone that tells the story of the Marlow brothers